What You Need to Know About the Sexual Battery Law in Florida

 A husband or wife can be charged with sexual battery against their spouse.
 These cases routinely depend on whether the victim spouse agreed to the sexual encounter after using drugs or drinking alcohol.
 The defense attorneys at Powers Sellers & Finkelstein, PLC. represent those who are charged with all types of sex crimes.

-4. It’s Important to Stay Silent Following a Sexual Battery Accusation
+4. What to Say: It's Important to Stay Silent Following a Sexual Battery Accusation

 If a person is accused of committing a sexual battery, it is very important for him or her to stay silent when speaking to law enforcement.
 The right to remain silent is an important constitutional principle, one that affords all citizens the privilege against self-incrimination.
 An accused has the right to consult with an attorney prior to making any statements to law enforcement.
 Once this right is invoked, law enforcement cannot question the accused.
 If you are under investigation or under arrest for a sex crime, contact Powers Sellers & Finkelstein, PLC. so that one of our attorneys can advise you on your rights.